roadtocode4u/spaceship/docs/python-programming/12-arbitrary-arguments-default-arguments/12-arbitrary-arguments-default-arguments.md

 >Dhanashri <br/>

-In the above example, we are create function `greeting` with the use of arbitrary argument its defining a function using the asterisk (*) sign. print `students` function , while define `greeting` function that time we are pass `studests` in parameter.
+In the above example, we are create function `greeting` with the use of arbitrary argument its defining a function using the asterisk (*) sign. print `students` variable , while define `greeting` function that time we are pass `studests` in parameter.

 **Program :**
 ```python showLineNumbers="true" title="Arbitrary arguments.py"